 Expectations

 Our group aims to foster intellectual ambition within a thoroughly supportive and collaborative research environment.
-The goal of this page is not to impose rigid rules, but to make Sohang's mentorship philosophy, and the group's mutual expectations transparent from the outset.
+The goal of this page is to make Sohang's mentorship philosophy and the group's mutual expectations transparent from the outset.
 Group members are encouraged to share their feedback as and when they encounter difficulties or opportunities.

 Mentorship Values